 Homework: Except for the occasional homework assignment or project, most of our work together will be completed in class.

 Quizzes/Tests: Around once/month I will give the students a quiz or test to gauge their knowledge about the subject material.
-Quizzes and tests are weighted heavier than homework or citizenship.
+Quizzes and tests are weighted heavier than homework or participation.
 Students will be given review sessions in class and will have study guides available for upcoming quizzes- which will be posted in Google Classroom.

 Confirmation: Many of our 8th graders are planning to be confirmed this year.
 In addition to our core lessons, the 8th graders will be learning a great deal about the Saints- especially as it comes time for them to discover and choose their special Saint name for confirmation.